zeeshanalipanhwar/zeeshanalipanhwar/README.md

 ### Hi there 👋

-✨ I'm a final year postgraduate student of Computer Science, and was previously a Research Engineer.
+✨ I'm a final year postgraduate student of Computer Science, and a Machine Learning Engineer at Neurog.ai.

 🔭 I’m currently working on _Nuclei Instance Segmentation of Histology Images as my PG thesis_.